joanlafuente/From-Sight-to-Speech/README.md

 | FasterRCNN + LSTM | 53.64 | 30.29 | 36.45 | 32.16  |
 | FasterRCNN + Transformer Decoder | 56.20 | 29.82 | 37.29 | 22.79 |

+This information unveils a promising avenue in image captioning.
+Leveraging regions extracted from a FasterRCNN and passing them through specialized networks like LSTM or transformer decoders showcases the potential of detailed object-level understanding in generating captions.
+While these approaches yield notable improvements, it's noteworthy that they haven't surpassed the performance achieved by the VIT model.
+This suggests that while region-based approaches offer valuable insights, further exploration and refinement are needed to fully capitalize on their potential.